Anup9148680234/Swiggy-Clone/README.md

 # Swiggy-Clone
 Swigyy Clone - Made using `HTML`, `CSS`, `Bootstrap` and `JavaScript`.

+Swiggy Logo - SVG used from swiggy.com

+other icons used from Flaticon

+Resposive Design, Collapsing Menu with on hover Display

-Bootstrap is required for the Carousel, which takes too much code line if we exclude Bootstrap and make with Pure CSS, JS
+Bootstrap is required for the Carousel, which takes too much code lines if we exclude Bootstrap and make with Pure CSS, JS

 #Link (https://anup9148680234.github.io/Swiggy-Clone/)